bmartin1/bmartin1.github.io/_projects/1_project.markdown

     A Never-Ending Learner of Sounds (NELS) to hear and understand the Web.
 </div>

 <p align="justify">Broadly speaking, NELS crawls audio from YouTube and indexes it with Sound Event Recognition.
 I chose YouTube because it’s the largest archive of sounds and it resembles the diverse acoustics of the world.
 The downloaded audio is segmented and passed to a SER system that, depending on its posterior probabilities, will either discard the segment or index the segment with one of the pre-defined categories.
 The indexed segments are made available for search and retrieval through a website <i>nels.cs.cmu.edu</i>.</p>

 <p align="justify">In the next project posts I will present research done in the different modules to advance the state of NELS.
-NELS is inspired by and aimed to emulate two similar and more mature projects at Carnegie Mellon University, the Never-ending Language learner led by Tom Mitchel and the Never-ending Image learner led by Abhinav Gupta [3].
+NELS is inspired by and aimed to emulate two similar and more mature projects at Carnegie Mellon University, the Never-ending Language learner led by Tom Mitchel [3] and the Never-ending Image learner led by Abhinav Gupta [4].
 Since its inception in 2016, NELS research has been reported in publications in top venues, has motivated multiple international collaborations, and has been awarded multiple honors. </p>

 <h3>References</h3>
 1. Elizalde, Benjamin Martinez.
 "Never-Ending Learning of Sounds."
 Diss.
 Carnegie Mellon University, 2020.
+2. Elizalde, Benjamin, Rohan Badlani, Ankit Shah, Anurag Kumar, and Bhiksha Raj.
+"Nels-never-ending learner of sounds."
+NIPS Workshop of Machine Learning for Audio, 2017.
-2. Mitchell, Tom, et al. "Never-ending learning."
-Communications of the ACM 61.5 (2018): 103-115.
+3. Mitchell, Tom, William Cohen, Estevam Hruschka, Partha Talukdar, Bishan Yang, Justin Betteridge, Andrew Carlson et al. "Never-ending learning."
+Communications of the ACM 61, no. 5 (2018): 103-115.
+4. Chen, Xinlei, Abhinav Shrivastava, and Abhinav Gupta.
+"Neil: Extracting visual knowledge from web data."
+Proceedings of the IEEE international conference on computer vision.
+2013.

 <h3>Honors</h3>
 1. Won the 2017 Gandhian Young Technological Innovation Award (39/2915 winners).
 2. Finalist of the 2018 Qualcomm Innovation Fellowship Competition (30/174 finalists).
 3. Third place in 2018 IEEE DCASE’s Making Sense of Sounds Data Challenge (12 teams).
 4. Received financial support from Bosch Research in Pittsburgh 2019.
-4. Partially supported by funding from the Sense of Wonder Group, and CONACyT.
+4. Partially supported by the Sense of Wonder Group, and CONACyT.

 <!--